Reset Password

 How do I get to Lake Maggiore?

 Lake Maggiore is easily accessible by car, train, and plane.
 The closest airport is Milan Malpensa (45 minutes), followed by Milan Linate, Bergamo Orio al Serio, and Zurich Airport in Switzerland.
 The lake is well-connected by motorways (A26 from Genoa, A8 from Milan) and trains, with regular services to Stresa, Arona, and Verbania.
-We can organize private transfers directly to your villa.
+We can organise private transfers directly to your villa.

 What is the difference between Lake Como and Lake Maggiore?